allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Schedule sortie events the way you normally do, making sure a location is specified.

 2. Distance.
 PEX calculates the great circle distance \(NM\) between your sortie event points.
-If an event has no location specified or the location has al zeroes for the lat/long, PEX wil skip over that event and calculate the distance to the next event.
+If an event has no location specified or the location has all zeroes for the lat/long, PEX wil skip over that event and calculate the distance to the next event.

 3. Time.
 PEX divides the distance by the average speed to derive a calculated \(approximate\) time, then PEX uses the greater of Calculated Time or Scheduled Time.